SHAIMA-HAQUE/Heart-disease-prediction-using-ML/README.md

 Steps to Install Streamlit :
 pip install streamlit
 <br> <hr>
-for running the code :
+For running the code :
 streamlit run app.py ( open CMD in the same directory as the file )
 <hr>
 No. of rows : 1190 <br>